TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/GuidelinesEditors/SecureConnection/Index.rst

 Secure connection
 ^^^^^^^^^^^^^^^^^

-Depending on the system setup, the TYPO3 backend may be available with an encrypted connection (SSL).
-If this is the case, you should always use the secure, encrypted connection between your computer and the TYPO3 backend.
+Depending on the system setup, the TYPO3 CMS backend may be available with an encrypted connection (SSL).
+If this is the case, you should always use the secure, encrypted connection between your computer and the TYPO3 CMS backend.
 This is done by using the prefix "https://" instead of "http://" at the beginning of the website address (URL).

 Under specific circumstances, a secure connection is technically